Four steps to creative writing for children

 Other skills include effective use of dialogue (a whole topic in itself), and replacing adverbs with ‘strong’ verbs.
 For example, ‘walked fast’ or ‘walked slowly’ can become instead ‘marched’ or ‘sidled’ with all the extra overtones of meaning which such words imply.

 Like all great skills, creative writing can be a lifelong pursuit, and the earlier your child starts the more satisfaction they will gain from it in the future.
 Although the creative process is essentially mysterious and cannot be controlled, there is much that you and your child can do to bring about the right conditions for it to flourish.
+Find out more about our expert English tuition and creative writing course.

 If you know a budding young creative writer, why not take a look at our National Young Writers’ Awards?
+Get your child writing!

 Discover more interesting posts from our blog